-Analysis: In AY 2016-2017, the ideal target of 97% of student passing the final recital was met and exceeded.
+Analysis: In AY 2017-2018, the ideal target of 97% of student passing the final recital was met and exceeded.
 100% of students who attempted their capstone experience (recital) passed.
 This is evidence that students can demonstrate professional competency in performing/conducting.
 These are crucial elements to a Master of Music degree, and the successful completion of the capstone experience of a final recital is an expectation in the field.
 The analysis of 100% of students successfully completing the capstone project is evidence that student learning is taking place, and it is important that this standard is not relaxed as results show such a high passing rate.
 The plan of action was to have the applied faculty discuss strategies to maintain the high standards of the capstone recital and ways to challenge students at the capstone experience to demand even higher standards of themselves.

-In comparison, this year's (AY 2017-2018) results show an identical success rate.
-(100%) The analysis reflects that having applied faculty continue to challenge students to maintain, and push, standards is further enabling student learning in this professional area.
+In comparison, this year's (AY 2018-2019) results show a slightly lower success rate (87%).
+One out of 8 students did not complete the capstone experience, but this student received an IP and plans to complete Fall 2019.
+The lower success rate is not a concern at this point, as it represents one student.
+The analysis reflects that having applied faculty continue to challenge students to maintain, and push, standards is further enabling student learning in this professional area.
 In continuously striving to improve, the faculty discussed the possibility of adding more opportunities for reflection after the capstone recital has occurred.